 •In Civil-Law Jurisdictions, Risk of Liability Begins with Negotiation, Ted Pearce and Guilles Menguy, The Franchise Lawyer, Winter 2014

-•Le DIP americain: maquis corse ou jardin l'anglaise?; Ted Pearce and Gilles Menguy, L'Officiel de la Franchise, February 2014
+•Le DIP amEricain: maquis corse ou jardin a l’anglaise?; Ted Pearce and Gilles Menguy, L'Officiel de la Franchise, February 2014

 •Why Franchise Organizations Need Corporate Compliance Programs; Ted Pearce and Will Terpening, Franchising World, January 2014

 •Editor, Chapter 13, Common Law Doctrines; Franchising: Cases, Materials & Problems, 2013

 •Franchising is Hot, but not for Everyone: Before Considering-Ask Five Questions.

 •The Next Wave: Private Equity Funds in International Franchising; Ted Pearce, James Goodman, Giles Menguy, and Carolyn Vardi,International Journal of Franchising Law, reprinted from the IBA/IFA plenary session paper of the 29th Annual Joint Conference of the International Bar Association and the International Franchise Association, 2012